 Bonding off a lien

-This is a particularly useful way to remove the cloud of lien on the property title.
+For mechanics liens in particular, a lien bond can be a useful way to remove the lien from the property title.
 When a lien is filed, a property owner can opt to discharge the lien by substituting a surety bond.
 This is referred to as bonding off the lien.

 This doesn’t eliminate the claim altogether.
 Rather, it changes the collateral that is securing the debt.
-It substitutes the property for a lien release bond.
+It substitutes a lien release bond for the property itself.
 This process is typically used by an owner looking to sell or refinance the property, before dealing with the lien claim.

 When bonded off, the claim is still valid and intact, but it will be enforced against the bond — not the property.